 The relationship between cannabis and the brain is a meaty subject.
 Identifying the various ways cannabis affects the brain is complicated, and we’ve only just begun to unravel many of the mysteries.
 Most perplexingly, there’s a lot of seemingly contradictory evidence out there.

 How can this be?
 Cannabis is a diverse, complex plant comprised of hundreds of chemicals.
 And, two of its most prominent constituents — THC and CBD — affect us in significantly different ways.
-But, first, let’s start with an explanation of the endocannabinoid system
+But, first, let’s start with an explanation of the endocannabinoid system, or ECS.

 What is the Endocannabinoid System and Why is It Important?